Serena Chen

 Professor

-Self and identity, self-compassion, close relationships/relationship well-being, social hiearchy (social power, inequality)
+Self and identity, self-compassion, close relationships/relationship well-being, social hierarchy (social power, inequality)

 See my laboratory website for our latest publications to get a sense of the topics on which my graduate students and I are currently working.